Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: Summary

 \section{Summary}

 Parton fragmentation dynamics in the transverse direction encodes a large amount of the nonperturbative hadronization information, and has been extensively studied in the literature with various types of observables.
 In this paper, we give a detailed study of the FEC in the SIDIS.
-As a hybrid of nonperturbative parton FF and IRC energy flow operator, the FEC provides a powerful observable to probe the transverse fragmentation dynamics.
+As a hybrid of nonperturbative parton FF and IRC-safe energy flow operator, the FEC provides a powerful observable to probe the transverse fragmentation dynamics.

-We have introduced a modification of the original definition in \refcite{Liu:2024kqt} to equip the FEC with a boost-invariant property, which makes the global extraction of FECs from different experiments more consistent and allows us to study two types of SIDIS observables in this paper.
-After arguing for an all-order factorization of the FEC, we performed a leading- or next-to-leading-order calculation and confirmed the consistency.
-We have given a detailed discussion of an azimuthal singularity in the perturbative calculation when the transverse momentum of the observed hadron is integrated over.
+We have introduced a modification of the original definition in \refcite{Liu:2024kqt} to equip the FEC with a boost-invariant property, which makes the global extraction of FECs from different experiments more consistent and allows us to study two types of SIDIS observables in this paper: one with a large transverse momentum of the observed hadron and the other with the transverse momentum inclusively integrated over.
+After arguing for an all-order factorizations of the FEC in both cases, we performed a leading- or next-to-leading-order calculation and confirmed the consistency.
+Especially, we have given a detailed discussion of an azimuthal singularity in the perturbative calculation in the second type of observables, which is characteristic of the transverse spin transfer phenomenon in SIDIS and is presented here for the first time.

 A great advantage of FEC lies in its collinear factorization which shares a parallel structure as the normal SIDIS.
 Theoretically, this allows one to directly copy the hard coefficient calculations from SIDIS.
 Experimentally, this provides an observable that can be directly obtained via a straightforward analysis or re-analysis of the SIDIS experiments that have been or are being analyzed.
 One only needs to record the energy flow next to the measured hadron, without any extra measurements.
 The same SIDIS kinematics applies, whether one integrates over the hadron transverse momentum or not.
 The extraction of FEC can also be done in a parallel way to the FF.